 Amazon S3 (Simple Storage Services) is secure, durable, highly-scalable object storage in the Amazon cloud.
-Amazon S3 is the default storage option for content ingested into DuraCloud™ @TDL, and it is “high-availability” storage, meaning that content stored here can be retrieved with relative ease.
+Amazon S3 is “high-availability” storage, meaning that content stored here can be retrieved with relative ease.

-The Amazon S3 service redundantly stores data in multiple facilities and on multiple devices within each facility.
+The Amazon S3 service redundantly stores data in multiple facilities and on multiple devices within each facility in the same region.
 To increase durability, Amazon S3 synchronously stores your data across multiple facilities before returning SUCCESS.
 In addition, Amazon S3 calculates checksums on all network traffic to detect corruption of data packets when storing or retrieving data.
-Unlike traditional systems which can require laborious data verification and manual repair, Amazon S3 performs regular, systematic data integrity checks and is built to be automatically self-healing.
+Amazon S3 performs regular, systematic data integrity checks and is built to be automatically self-healing.

 Amazon Glacier is a low-cost cloud archive storage service that provides secure and durable storage for data archiving and online backup.
 In order to keep costs low, Amazon Glacier is optimized for data that is infrequently accessed and for which retrieval times of several hours are suitable.
 The Texas Digital Library utilizes AWS Glacier spaces located within the continental United States.

-The Glacier service redundantly stores data in multiple facilities and on multiple devices within each facility.
+The Glacier service redundantly stores data in multiple facilities and on multiple devices within each facility in the same region.
 To increase durability, Amazon Glacier synchronously stores your data across multiple facilities before returning SUCCESS on uploading archives.
-Unlike traditional systems that can require laborious data verification and manual repair, Glacier performs regular, systematic data integrity checks and is built to be automatically self-healing.
+Glacier performs regular, systematic data integrity checks and is built to be automatically self-healing.

 Ingestion Modes and Resources